 "Gee, thanks.
 How generous of you, Sir!"

-"I understand that you are having a tough time, given all the tremendous changes in your life, so I will not hold this morning against you past this."
+"I understand that you are having a tough time, given all the tremendous changes in your life.
+Therefore I will not hold this morning against you past this."

 "That's not much of an apology."